invenia/blog/_posts/JuliaLangFeatures.md

 ```

 #### Trait functions
-Now we encode that knowledge about each functions expectations into a trait.
+Now we encode that knowledge about each function expectation into a trait,
-Rather than force the user to look it up from the documentation.
+rather than force the user to look it up from the documentation.

 ```julia
 # Out intial code: